microsoft/FluidFramework/docs/content/docs/concepts/Breaking Changes and Supported Patterns.md

 Interestingly these three cases correspond to [covariant, contravariant and invariant from type systems](<https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)>), including in TypeScript which added [explicit use of them in 4.7](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-7.html#optional-variance-annotations-for-type-parameters).

-Just like TypeScript added support for explicitly restricting usage of generic types based on the variance annotations on its type parameters, we can restricted the Supported Patterns of The Package based based on variance annotations we add to its types.
+Just like TypeScript added support for explicitly restricting usage of generic types based on the variance annotations on its type parameters, we can restrict the Supported Patterns of The Package based on variance annotations we add to its types.
 In our example this could look like:

 ```typescript